In This Article

-We also see a rise in the popularity of modern home interiors in cities that have an inherently young population (read millennials), such as Hyderabad or Pune.
+We also see a rise in the popularity of modern home decor and interiors in cities that have an inherently young population (read millennials), such as Hyderabad or Pune.
 They have now become homes for the Indian tech industry and have a thriving cosmopolitan culture.
 These well-travelled young people are buying homes and opting to design it in the most contemporary way.

-The other group is aged between 35 to 45 years — the slightly more mature generation who often have kids or elderly parents staying with them.
+The other group is aged between 35 to 45 years—the slightly more mature generation who often have kids or elderly parents staying with them.
 They are more concerned about the details than just the overarching aesthetic of their homes.
 They come with requirements like storage, functionality, technical questions about modular furniture and budgets.

-What is common to both groups is the desire for homes that support their very urban and often busy lifestyles while catering to their unique requirements, such as me-time, gaming zones, kid- or elder-friendly furniture etc.
+What is common to both groups is the desire for homes that support their very urban and often busy lifestyles while catering to their unique requirements, such as me time, gaming zones, kid- or elder-friendly furniture etc.

 Millennials often opt for more space than they currently need because they are planning for a growing family.
 So there is no upper limit on how much storage space Indian homes require; the more the merrier!

 We usually visualise cramped ugliness in our head when we imagine too much storage.
 But the modern way of adding storage is quite different.
 It stands out because we are not adding deadbeat lofts everywhere.
-Instead, wardrobes are full-height, meaning they cover the space from the floor to the ceiling.
+Instead, wardrobes are full height, meaning they cover the space from the floor to the ceiling.
 Moreover, furniture like couches and beds often have storage under them to keep things we do not need on a daily basis.
 So modern homes have just as much storage as traditional ones; the way it is included in the scope of design has become smart.

-#2: Space utilisation
+#2: Space Utilisation

 Just because you have tons of storage space in your house doesn’t mean you have optimised your space.
 Surprised?
 Payal explains that space optimisation is more about doing the best you can with what you have.
 And that is where the debate of modular versus customised furniture comes in.

-Modular furniture is essentially made from preset dimensions, often in factories, and assembled on-site.
+Most modular furniture is essentially made from preset dimensions, often in factories, and assembled on-site.
 It’s faster, has better finishing and comes with a set of warranties.

 Custom furniture is made on-site as per specific dimensions.
 So it fits your space like a glove and stays true to your design inspiration.